kohpai/kohpai.github.io/_posts/2017-01-29-what-actually-is-intelligence!?.md

 agents which can learn things by themselves.
 For example, you have learned that what a desk looks like, then one day, someone gives you a chair, now you can tell that it's not a desk.
 This is very similar to a simple learning agent.
 Now, what are knowledge-based agent?
-Knowlege-based agents are agents which have a very specific way of learning.
+Knowledge-based agents are agents which have a very specific way of learning.
-Usualy, at first, they have a knowledge base with themselves.
+Usually, at first, they have a knowledge base with themselves.
 A knowledge base is like a collection of facts which we called sentences.
 Now using these sentences, the agents can infer a new fact or facts as a conclusion and then keep them back to the knowledge base.
-For example, I know that (1) Jane is a daughter of Mr. and Ms. Smith, and (2) John is a son of Mr. and Ms. Smith, then from these two senteces I can tell you that Jane and John are siblings.
+For example, I know that (1) Jane is a daughter of Mr. and Ms. Smith, and (2) John is a son of Mr. and Ms. Smith, then from these two sentences I can tell you that Jane and John are siblings.
 And now my knowledge base has a new sentence like this: (3) Jane and John are siblings.
 That's it about our introduction!

 So, how are these things important?
 I remember the days when I was just a newbie in computer programming.
 I used to struggle with a very simple programming problem and saw my friends solved it like it was some kind of toys.
-One day, my friend had taught me about how he usually solve a programming problem, then I had a tought like "How could he possibly came up with this kind of methods?
+One day, my friend had taught me about how he usually solve a programming problem, then I had a thought like "How could he possibly came up with this kind of methods?
 This is so brilliant.
 I surely cannot figure this out by my own".
 Now get back to the day of the AI class.
 In that day, while the professor is saying something about knowledge base, I realized two things: one is that the method my friend taught me